Skip to content

 What is Pix?

 Pix is Brazil’s instant payment system, launched by the Central Bank of Brazil in November 2020.
 It allows free, instant transfers 24/7 between any bank accounts, and QR code payments at over 30 million merchants.
-Pix processed 42 billion transactions worth $17 trillion BRL in 2024, making it one of the world’s most successful instant payment systems.
+Pix processed 79.8 billion transactions in 2025 worth trillions of BRL, making it one of the world’s most successful instant payment systems.

 For foreigners: Pix normally requires a Brazilian CPF (tax ID) and bank account.
 WanderWallet lets tourists use Pix without either, just scan QR codes and pay with your dollar balance.